thingsboard/thingsboard.github.io/pricing/index.md

             <div class="pricing-content-description pricing-cloud active col-lg">
                 <!-- <h2>Subscription plans</h2> -->
                 <div class="pricing-content-details">
-                    The BYOC (Bring Your Own Cloud) plan allows customers to deploy the TBMQ Enterprise cluster on their cloud infrastructure while benefiting from management and technical support by the TBMQ team.
-This plan is tailored to meet specific security and compliance requirements, allowing for the selection of preferred cloud providers and infrastructure.
+                    BYOC (Bring Your Own Cloud) deployment option allows you to leverage your existing cloud infrastructure while integrating our powerful MQTT broker clusters.
+                    This flexibility ensures that you can maintain control over your cloud environment, optimize costs, and meet specific regulatory or compliance requirements.
+                    The TBMQ team is responsible for managing the cluster and providing technical support.
                 </div>
             </div>
         </div>